 How deep is Lake Superior?

 The deepest point in Lake Superior is 1,300 feet (400 meters) below the surface, making a complete freeze a rarity.
-Lake Superior boasts extremely clear water, with an average underwater visibility of 27 feet (8.2 meters).
+Lake Superior boasts extremely clear water, with an average underwater visibility of 27 feet (8.2 m).
+It takes almost 200 years for the lake to refill with new water, according to the University of Wisconsin.

 Lake Superior water temperature